SpencerDamon/Marvel_Inifinity_Saga_App/README.md

 The idea is to deliver the application in the best possible way, according to the described functionalities.

+## How to make

+Clone this repository to your computer and create another branch with the pattern name below:

+"yourname"_first_step_challenge

+You can do as many commits and pushes as you need.

+When you finish the challenge let us know.

 ## Example

 For design you can follow the example below: